pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 - `get(T)` blocks until a tuple is found in the space which matches the template `T`.
 It then returns the matched tuple and removes it from the space.
 - `getp(T)` is the non-blocking version of `get`.
 In addition to the matching tuple, it returns whether the operation was successful or not.
 - `getAll(T)` is a non-blocking operation that returns all tuples matching the template `T` and removes them from the space.
 - `query(T)` is the non-destructive version of `get`.
 The operation blocks until a tuple is found in the space which matches the template `T`.
-It then returns the matched `tuple` and removes it from the space.
+It then returns the matched `tuple`.
 - `queryp(T)` is the non-blocking version of query.
 In addition to the matching tuple, it returns whether the operation was successful or not.
 - `queryAll(T)` is the non-destructive version of `getAll`.